jacomyma/mapping-controversies/_pages/tuto-1-2.md

 # Visualize a timeline of revisions

 Simple things first.
 The idea is still to look at the history of these pages, like we did in the previous tutorial, but the question has changed.
-We are not interested in when they were *edited* the most, as opposed to when where they *viewed* the most.
+We are now interested in when they were *edited* the most, as opposed to when they were *viewed* the most.
 The result may look like this:

 [
 	![Timeline of revisions](../assets/images/1-2/tableau-timelime-revisions-2.png)